keden49/SYSTEMS-THINKING-/README.md

 In "Kevin Clothing" I explored how:

-- Local Boutique Owners– often struggle with visibility and access to clients.
+-Local Boutique Owners– often struggle with visibility and access to clients.

 -Local Consumers  – want affordable, convenient fashion.

 -The imaginary website  – acts as the hub that connects supply and demand.

-- Delivery Partners – complete the final piece of the system by delivering the desired goods to the final consumer.
+-Delivery Partners – complete the final piece of the system by delivering the desired goods to the final consumer.

 It also gives a general overview of  the interconnectedness between External Environment systems and internal environment systems.One of the major principles I adopted from my business class in highschool.